Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ## Skills

 The New Crobuzon setting uses a set of all-setting skills that come from the *Genesys Core Rulebook*, with the exception of its thaumaturgic skills and its knowledge skills.
-With the exception of these latter two, players can refer the *Core Rulebook* on how and when to make skill checks using these skills.
-It should be noted that the absence of a Computers skill (or similar), which may seem a reasonable inclusion due to the prevalance of constructs in the city, has been left out.
+With the exception of these latter two, players can refer to the *Core Rulebook* on how and when to make skill checks using these skills.
+It should be noted that the absence of a Computers skill (or similar), which may seem a reasonable inclusion due to the prevalence of constructs in the city, has been left out.
 This is due to the nature of the city's constructs, which are generally mechanical, and all construct-related checks should use the Mechanics skill, though some constructs are highly complex, and the difficulty rating should reflect this if a PC is attempting to alter or repair one.

 ---

 ### General Skills

-The New Crobuzon setting uses the following general skills: Athletics, Cool, Coordination, Discipline, Driving, Mechanics, Medicine, Operating, Perception, Resilience, Riding, Skullduggery, Stealth, Streetwise, Survival and Vigiliance.
+The New Crobuzon setting uses the following general skills: Athletics, Cool, Coordination, Discipline, Driving, Mechanics, Medicine, Operating, Perception, Resilience, Riding, Skullduggery, Stealth, Streetwise, Survival and Vigilance.

 ---